Report and Submit Dead Birds to Help DHEC Track West Nile Virus

 We will accept other types of birds from veterinarians affiliated with zoos, raptor rehabilitation centers, and similar facilities if WNV is suspected as the cause of illness.

-- Between mid-March and the end of November, submit any dead Blue Jays, crows, House Finches, and House Sparrows found to your local county environmental health department.
+- Between mid-March and the end of November, submit any dead Blue Jays, crows, House Finches, and House Sparrows found to your local county office.
 Staff there will make sure the bird qualifies for testing and then send it to DHEC's lab in Columbia.

 - Please submit only freshly dead wild birds that show no signs of physical trauma or decay.
 In other words, please do not submit road kill or birds with missing eyes, an obvious odor, skin discoloration, feathers or skin that easily rub off, maggots, or gunshot or other types of wounds.